chr33z/py-spotify-setlist-generator/README.md

 # Py Spotify Setlist Generator
-A python generator for playlists based on an artists setlist during concerts and tours.
+A python generator for playlists based on an artists setlist during concerts.
 ---

 ![Spotify Setlist Generator Usage](https://github.com/chr33z/py-spotify-setlist-generator/blob/master/img/usage.gif)

 ## How to use:
 When using this tool for the first time there are some steps you have to do.
 These steps have to be only performed once(!) for a user.
 When you are comfortable with sharing your spotify ```client id``` and ```client secret``` (see below) you only have to change the ```spotify user id``` to share the tool.

+This tool uses a ```config.json``` file to provide the authentification and api keys.
+Read on to see how to create your own config.json.

 ### Requirements
 - Try the windows binaries in [coming soon]